JimmyKenMerchant/jimmy-codeviewer/README.txt

 == Compatibility ==

-1. Theme Compatibility
+1. Themes
-On WordPress Team's "Twenty Seventeen", This Plugin works but you need to customize "Twenty Seventeen" or this plugin to fit on display.
+On WordPress Team's "Twenty Seventeen", this Plugin works but you need to customize "Twenty Seventeen" or this plugin to fit on display.
 Some themes such as "Twenty Seventeen" are having style flexibility between mobile devices and personal computers.
 Nowadays, rendering power of displays on both mobiles and personals are close to each other.
-Small displays can work as well as big displays.
+Small displays can work as well as big displays by high density pixels.
 So I now recommend to trash flexibility between both.
 This gives us concentration of manpower to one layout in one site and grows quality of the site design.

-2. Browser Compatibility
+2. Browsers
 Firefox, Chrome (webkit), Opera, IE and Edges work on this plugin.
 This plugin never guarantee to work SVG, JavaScript or other scripts in browsers.
 Even though you can load scripts using 'articleloader' series, these may not work properly.

 == Security Notice ==

 Both 'codeviewer' series and 'articleloader' series do not support loading by post titles.
-Because post titles can not be guaranteed for unique naming, rewriting content attack by hackers may occur on junior graded users (such as "jFellow"). post ID and post slug have its unique naming.
+Because post titles can not be guaranteed for unique naming, rewriting content attack by hackers may occur on junior graded users (such as "jFellow").
+Post ID and post slug have its unique naming.
 In extending or modifying this plugin, make sure NOT to use post titles for loading "jArticles".
-This plugin prohibit to load "jArticles" which do not be published by senior graded users (such as "Editor").
-Senior graded users should pay attention to invest SVGs, JavaScript and other scripts in "jArticles" for stopping any malicous activities before publishing "jArticles".
+This plugin prohibit to load "jArticles" which don't be published by senior graded users (such as "Editor").
+Senior graded users should pay attention to investigate SVGs, JavaScript and other scripts in "jArticles" for stopping any malicous activities before publishing "jArticles".

 == Installation ==

 Jimmy Codeviewer is a plugin under the terms of the GNU GPL.
-Now on its Beta Version.
-I can't guarantee correct functions on this plugin.
-But if you have some curious to this plugin, you can download and test it.
-Make sure to activate this plugin in "Installed Plugins" page.
+If you have some curious to this plugin, you can download and test it from GitHub public repository. https://github.com/JimmyKenMerchant/jimmy-codeviewer/

 This Plugin uses several text domains.
 Names of shortcodes may conflict with shortcodes in other plugins.
-Post Type Name, "jArticle" is considering its unique naming, but even "jArticle", this name may conflict with other Post Type Name.
-LATEX, a renowned digital document preparation system, uses "jarticle" as a document class.
-But I think, in WordPress, "jArticle" as Post Type Name is unique naming.
+The name of post type, "jArticle" is considering its unique naming, but even "jArticle", this name may conflict with other names.
+LATEX, a renowned digital document preparation system, uses "jarticle" as a Japanese document class.
+But I think, in WordPress, "jArticle" as one of post types is unique naming.
 Before activating this plugin, make sure to check naming conflict between this plugin and others.

 == Copyright ==